 Around and below the robot are sensors that aid it to avoid obstacles and fall from cliff points.

-This feature also gives the 960 the ability to recharge and resume when the battery runs low.
+This feature enables the 960 to recharge and resume cleaning afterward when the battery runs low.

 So the 75 minute run time of the 960 won’t be much of an issue.

 The camera continually takes snapshots of its environment and looks for distinctive features as it moves.

 This helps it track remember areas it has cleaned and areas it hasn’t.

 iRobot calls this imprint smart mapping, taking all the data from the camera and optical sensor to draw maps.

 The S9 has a unique feature they call “mapping run,” where it goes in exploratory mode (with the vacuum motor shut) to fast-track the map creation process.

 Having the motor shut helps conserve battery life and allows the robot to cover a larger expanse.

 The ability to save maps has several benefits.
 One of which is that it allows consumers to clean a specific room or area.

 You can use this in conjunction with Alexa or Google play.
 For example, you can say, “Roomba, please clean the living room,” and the robot will only clean that area.